 Brand culture encompasses the values and beliefs that guide a brand’s behaviour and interactions with employees, customers, and other stakeholders.

-It serves as the foundation for corporate culture and influences the overall brand perception.
+Brand culture is the foundation for corporate culture and influences the overall brand perception, inside and outside the company.

 Brand Differentiation

-Brand differentiation is the process whereby a brand sets itself apart from its competitors by emphasis on its strengths, values, and/or unique selling propositions.
+Brand differentiation is the process by which a brand sets itself apart from its competitors by emphasising its strengths, values, and/or unique selling points.

-Differentiation can be achieved in many ways, for example through outstanding product features, unique pricing, high quality or excellent customer service.
+Differentiation can be achieved in many ways, such as through outstanding product features, unique pricing, high quality, or excellent customer service.

 Brand Equity

 Brand equity is the added value of a brand.
-It refers to the premium customers are willing to pay to purchase a product or service of a particular brand compared to a similar generic product.
+It refers to the premium people are willing to pay to buy a product or service of a particular brand compared to a similar generic one.

 Brand equity is a set of assets or liabilities in the form of brand visibility, brand associations and customer loyalty that add or subtract from the value of a current or potential product or service driven by the brand.